Mrt134/Experimental/1.0luminadocumentation/luminaconfig.rst

 .. figure:: images/lumina16b.png
    :scale: 100%

-..
-TODO: Go over Window Effects with Kenny to be sure I updated Lumina properly (screenshot may be missing some options). image: lumina28 can be modified without archival.

 The "Window Effects" option, shown in
 :numref:`Figure %s: Window Effects <lumina28>`, is used to add or alter